layoutBox/FlexLayout/README.md

 **Methods:**

 * **`minWidth(_ width: CGFloat)`**
 The value specifies the view's minimum width of the view in pixels.
-Value must be non-negative.
+The value must be non-negative.

 * **`maxWidth(_ width: CGFloat)`**
 The value specifies the view's maximum width of the view in pixels.
-Value must be non-negative.
+The value must be non-negative.

 * **`minHeight(_ height: CGFloat)`**
 The value specifies the view's minimum height of the view in pixels.
-Value must be non-negative.
+The value must be non-negative.

 * **`maxHeight(_ height: CGFloat)`**
 The value specifies the view's maximum height of the view in pixels.
-Value must be non-negative.
+The value must be non-negative.

 ###### Usage examples:
 ```swift